 In the first step, the input is sorted in increasing order.

 Then at each step, the current element is checked with the next element to verify whether it is a consecutive number.
 Then the current and longest variables are incremented.
 Finally, the maximum length is returned as output.
 Refer to the below image for a better and clear understanding of the steps.

-Implementation of Longest Consecutive Sequence in Java
+Longest Consecutive Sequence in Java

-Implementation of Longest Consecutive Sequence in C++
+Longest Consecutive Sequence in C++

 The extra space required to execute the program is the space complexity of the program.
 In our case, we are using the in-place sorting algorithm for arranging the elements and no new array is used so the space complexity will be O(1).
 That is constant space complexity which remains constant irrespective of the input size.

 To find the most extended consecutive sequence using Hashing, we use a set to store the elements of the list and check if each component has a next part, either before or after it.